GUOXINTONG/rejoin/README.md

     some hints for postgres:
-      to delete a table: drop table table_name to assign supruser to your own account: ALTER USER youruser WITH SUPERUSER;
+      to delete a table: drop table table_name you may need to assgin superuser to your own account: ALTER USER your_user WITH SUPERUSER;

 ### Run examples